Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 # Recommendations for DNS privacy services

+In the following sections we first outline the threats relevant to the specific topic and then discuss the potential actions that can be taken to mitigate them.

 We describe two classes of threats:

 * Threats described in [@!RFC6973] 'Privacy Considerations for Internet Protocols'